Skip to main content

 Step 1.
 Install and configure kubectl

-To create a Service object in Kubernetes, install kubectl and configure it for cluster control.
-For detailed instructions on kubectl installation and control setup, refer to Configure kubectl control.
+To create a Service object in Kubernetes, you need to install kubectl and configure access to your cluster.

 Step 2.
 Register and manage SSL certificates